Frequent questions around transcreation

 Here is my take:

-The end-client needed and expected a transcreation — that is, a text that sounded as if it had been written by a copywriter in the target market — not a technically true-to-the-source translation, even if he asked for a translation.
+You, or the end-client, needed and expected a transcreation — that is, a text that sounded as if it had been written by a copywriter in the target market — not a technically true-to-the-source translation, as produced by AI or translators without adequate transcreation expertise.
 That is the root cause of the problem.

-The service was sold and paid as a translation and that‘s exactly what the client got.
+The service was sold and paid as a translation and that‘s exactly what you got.

 Think of it like this:

-The client expected to get a sleek, fascinating sports car, but actually got a solid no-frills model.
-He only paid for the no-frills model, so it would seem only fair.
-However, the salesperson had given him the impression that he would get a Porsche, at the price of a Fiesta.
-With cars, we all know that is not possible, but with language services clients think they can get Porsches at the price of Fiestas.
+You expected to get a sleek, fascinating sports car, but actually got an upcycled (or, at best, a solid no-frills) Dacia.
+You probably paid only for such a basic model, so it would seem fair.
+With cars, we all know that what we pay and what we get is directly proportionate, but with language services there is a tendency for people to think they can get Porsches at the price of Dacias.

-The answer to the above question is that there is not much the project manager can do to resolve the dilemma in cases like these.
+The answer to the above question is that there is not much you can do to resolve the dilemma in cases like these.
+And certainly not quickly.
 Some last-minute cosmetic touch-ups to the translation won’t turn it into an adequate transcreation.
-She risks losing the client.
+You risk damaging your brand’s reputation, and miss the opportunity to generate interest and sales.

 Here’s what I recommend doing:

-As the project manager in charge, you should get back to the client, ask them for an extension, and invest the time to redo the target copy.
+If you are a project manager at an agency, get back to your client, ask for an extension, and invest the time to redo the target copy by a professional transcreator.

-Say there was some misunderstanding along the way and the project should have been placed with a transcreator, and that you, as the project manager in charge, are having it redone by a transcreator at your own expense, that is, at no cost to the client this time around.
+Say there was some misunderstanding along the way and the project should have been placed with a transcreator, and that you, as the project manager in charge, are having it redone at your own expense, that is, at no cost to the client this time around.

 You can use the opportunity to explain transcreation to the client, including why, in the case of marketing communication texts, it is in their best interest to pay for a transcreation rather than a technically true-to-the-source translation.